AlpAydinoglu/cdesign/README.md

 `box_with_friction`: Controller design and its implementation on a quasi-static model of a box standing on a surface with Coulomb friction

+`3_legged_table`: Controller design and its implementation on a quasi-static model of a 3-legged table standing on a surface with Coulomb friction

 `2D_simple_manipulation`: Controller design and its implementation on a quasi-static model of a box standing on a surface with Coulomb friction manipulated by two robotic arms

 `high_dimensional`: Controller design and its implementation on a high dimensional example with 8 states and 10 contacts (four carts example)